Reptile Myths

 Incorrect Myth: Snakes dislocate their jaws when eating.
 (This is a myth.)

-Origin: Snakes can open their mouth much more and than mammals.
-When someone does not understand how this is very different from mammals may assume snakes dislocate their jaw when eating.
+Origin: Snakes can open their mouths much more than mammals.
+When someone does not understand how this is very different from mammals, they may assume snakes dislocate their jaw when eating.

 Incorrect Myth: Snakes will often chase you.
 (This is a myth.)

 Corrected Version: Often, when you encounter a snake, the snake is more scared of you than you are of it.
-Because of this both you and the snake are trying to find quickest escape route, which may be the same path.
+Because of this, both you and the snake are trying to find the quickest escape route, which may be the same path.
 The only exception to this is the Bushmaster.

 Incorrect Myth: Rattlesnakes are poisonous.
 (This is a myth.)